AlexNek/Blazor-for-You/bUnit/readme.md

 # Advanced Testing Scenarios using bUnit + FluentAssertions

 Now that you're familiar with the core concepts, let's explore more advanced testing techniques using `FluentAssertions` to make assertions clearer and easier to understand.
-> **Note**: Starting from version 8, [FluentAssertion](https://xceed.com/products/unit-testing/fluent-assertions) is no longer free of charge.
+> **Note**: Starting from version 8, [FluentAssertion](https://xceed.com/products/unit-testing/fluent-assertions) is no longer free of charge for everyone.
 Use version 7.x instead.

 ## Testing Component State Changes